xahmol/VDCScreenEdit/README.md

 -   Bart van Leeuwen: For inspiration and advice while coding.
 Also for providing the excellent Device Manager ROM to make testing on real hardware very easy

+-   jab / Artline Designs (Jaakko Luoto) for inspiration for Palette mode and PETSCII visual mode

 -   Original windowing system code on Commodore 128 by unknown author.

 -   Tested using real hardware (C128D and C128DCR) plus VICE.